DavidGillsjo/polygon-HGT/README.md

 # Polygon Detection for Room Layout Estimation using Heterogenous Graphs and Wireframes
 This repo contains code for training and inference of our model for connected polygon detection in RGB images.
-See the [preprint on arXiv]() of "Polygon Detection for Room Layout Estimation using Heterogenous Graphs and Wireframes" for more details.
+See the [paper on arXiv](https://arxiv.org/abs/2306.12203) titled "Polygon Detection for Room Layout Estimation using Heterogenous Graphs and Wireframes" for more details.

 ![From wireframes to polygons](./image/wireframe2polygon.png)